 Fertility and Harvest

 In this festival of Min, the king cut the first sheaf of grain.
-It symbolically supported his role as life-sustainer of his people.
+It symbolically supported his role as a life-sustainer of his people.
 This festival, associated with Min, was fecundity and the masculinity of rebirth.
 Therefore, this third festival focuses on birth, predominating the agricultural aspect.